dhawalpatodi/Excel-Bike-Sales-Dashboard/README.md

 ## Overview

 This Excel project analyses a dataset containing customer demographics and their bike purchase behaviour.
 The goal was to create an interactive dashboard that reveals patterns in who buys bikes and why.
-The workflow included data cleaning, pivot table creation, visualisations, and dashboard design with slicers.
+The process included cleaning the data, building pivot tables, creating visualisations, and designing a dashboard with slicers.

+## Dataset Structure and Workflow

+The Excel file includes the following sheets:

+- **Bike Buyers (Raw Data):** Original dataset containing all customer records
+- **Working Sheet:** Data cleaning and preparation done here – removed inconsistencies, formatted values, and standardised categories
+- **Pivot Tables:** Used to summarise key metrics such as purchase counts by age, income, commute distance, and more
+- **Dashboard:** Final output that pulls together all charts and slicers for interactive exploration

 ## Dataset Fields